Renaud-Dov/CheckStudents/README.md

 >Also, someone who does not have privileges cannot close the call.
 <img src="img/img3.png" alt="Capture d'écran d'une recherche">

->Once the call is finished, the bot will return the list of students present (will output the students not present in an update).
+>Once the call is finished, the bot will return the list of present and missing students.
 <img src="img/img4.png" alt="Capture d'écran d'une recherche">